QuineDot/rust-learning/src/dyn-trait-overview.md

 ```
 That is, the function item type is parameterized by some `T: Trait`.

-In contrast, there will always only be only one `non_generic` function in
+In contrast, there will always be only one `not_generic` function in
 the resulting library.
 The base implementors of `Trait` must be typed-erased
 into `dyn Trait + '_` before being passed to the function.
 The function type
 is not parameterized by a generic type.